stefan-cimander/crm-backend/README.md

-# crm-backend
+# CRM Backend

-Simple CRM backend written in Go for the Udacity Golang capstone project
+Simple CRM backend written in Go for the Udacity Golang capstone project.